Ritchieluk/Brain.Dump/README.md

 ### The API
 ___
 The API is a Flask application that handles communication between the Journal, the Interpreter, and the Database.
+A link to that project can be found here: https://github.com/Ritchieluk/BrainDumpAPI

 ## Future Goals
 ___